-So, last week, I told y’all about God answering a prayer withing fifteen minutes.
+So, last week, I told y’all about God answering a prayer within fifteen minutes.
 Honestly, y’all, I’m still amazed by His goodness and His mercy.
-When little prayers are answered like that, it gives me hope there will be answers to the bigger prayers, too.
+When you realize a prayer has been answered, it gives me hope there will be answers to the bigger prayers, too.

-Please, please, pleaseee tell me I’m not the only one that’s had her eyes closed a time or two and missed an important answer?
+Pleaseee tell me I’m not the only one with her eyes closed a time or two and missed an important answer?

 I know.
-I hear you asking me, “Cassie, how on earth do you miss something you’ve prayed for?”
+You’re probably sitting there and asking me, “Cassie, how on earth do you miss something you’ve prayed for?“

 I hear you asking, because it’s a question I had to ask myself, too.